 This is the solo travel most people are familiar with.
 This is where you go far off the grid and disappear into some exotic land somewhere for a couple days.
 Or, that’s how the internet makes it seem.
 (Not accurate by the way.)
 Exploring a new city or part of the country you live in, on your own, still counts as solo travel.
 The biggest concerns many people have regarding solo travel are safety concerns and fear of being alone.
 If you want to start solo traveling but you’re nervous about traveling the world alone, start closer to home.
 It’s ok to take things in stride.

+My most recent solo trip was to Antigua.
 My first traditional solo trip was an accident.
-Someone canceled on me last minute, and I ended up in Toyko alone.
+Someone canceled on me last minute, and I ended up in Tokyo alone.
 I didn’t cancel the trip because I didn’t want to lose my money, and I forced myself to go outside and do things thinking that if I did nothing, I might as well have forgone the trip.
 Ultimately, that experience was really positive and taught me a lot about myself and solo travel.
 I realized very quickly that things weren’t scary, and finding people to talk to and hang out with wasn’t hard.

 Several questions to ask yourself when planning your own solo trip: